Skip to content

 Can I reorder pages before merging PDFs?

 Yes.
-After uploading your files, you can drag and drop individual pages or entire documents to rearrange them in any order before merging.
+After uploading, drag and drop individual pages or entire documents to rearrange them.
+You can also remove specific pages before combining the final file.

-Is there a limit on how many PDFs I can merge at once?
+Is there a limit on how many PDFs I can combine at once?

-There is no hard limit set by the tool.
-The practical limit depends on your device's available memory, but most users can comfortably merge dozens of documents.
+There is no hard limit in the tool.
+The practical ceiling depends on your device memory, but most users merge 20-50 documents without issue.
+Large batches of scanned PDFs may need more RAM.

 Will the merged PDF keep hyperlinks and bookmarks?

 Yes.
-Internal links, bookmarks, and other interactive elements from the original documents are preserved in the merged output.
+Internal links, bookmarks, table-of-contents entries, and form fields from each source PDF are preserved in the combined output.